Chief Executive Officer: Joe Gowran MSc.BLUP (April 2020 - Present)

 Dr. Isabella Donnelly has a primary degree in Environmental Science and a PhD in Willow Agronomy from UCD.
 Isabella is passionate about the many benefits our woodlands provide to our eco systems and the beneficial synergies between agriculture and sustainable forestry.

-Isabella supports the Woodlands of Ireland project on a part time basis.
+Isabella supported the Woodlands of Ireland project on a part time basis.

 Project Manager to December 2019: Dr Declan Little

 As Project Manager, Dr Declan Little, was employed in August 1998 to co-ordinate activities leading towards the attainment of the objectives outlined.
 Declan had previously spent more than a decade working in native woodlands, primarily in a research capacity.
 From 1989 – 1998 he studied native woodland soils, land-use history and ecology in the Forest Ecosystem Research Group, and in the Zoology section of the Department of Biology and Environmental Science, University College Dublin.